melaniewalsh/literaturdle/README.md

-# Site moved
+# We moved!

-Literaturdle is now Versedle and lives at a new URL! https://melaniewalsh.github.io/versedle/
+Literaturdle is now Versedle and lives at a new URL! [https://melaniewalsh.github.io/versedle/](https://melaniewalsh.github.io/versedle/)